macairececile/multilingual-text-to-speech-system-software-project/Results/README_preprocessingfile.txt

 This README contains a short description of the preprocessing file.
 Explanation of the file and description of the identifiers.

-The data are from the English EmoV-DB corpus and SIWIS French corpus.
+The data are from the English EmoV-DB corpus, English LJSpeech corpus and SIWIS French corpus.

 The file is structured on the following form: <filepath wav>|<text>|<speakerid>|<emotions>|<languageid>